 - A Transportation Ticket is provided with the key packet.
 The beginning mileage is normally recorded prior to each trip.
 If it is not, record it on the ticket before departure.
 Record ending mileage upon return.
 Turn the Transportation Report, fuel receipt and key/card holder in to the FSB office.
 The yellow copy will be sent to you with mileage and fuel costs.
 If returning a vehicle after office hours, drop all items through the mail slot in the FSB office door.

 - Pike Passes are permanently installed in each vehicle.
 Please make sure they remain.
-Texas Toll Tags are available, but must be checked out and in.
-Please indicate on the Transportation Ticket how many trips were made for accurate toll charges.
+Pike Passes work on Texas Toll roads.

 - JBU vehicles are cleaned and maintained regularly.
 If a problem is noted with the vehicle, or the vehicle has not been adequately prepared, please note the item on the Transportation Ticket for immediate and prompt attention.
 Vehicles must be returned with all personal items and/or trash removed.